-Millions of animals are used annually for various forms of animal testing in this country, whether it is for scientific studies, medicines, or cosmetics.
-Even candy companies are in on the practice.
+Millions of animals are used annually for various forms of animal testing in this country, whether it is for scientific studies, medicines, cosmetics, or other products.
 Mice, cats, dogs, rabbits, and primates are just some of the species used – chosen either for their docility, ease of acquisition, or similarity to humans.

 Fortunately, it is easy to avoid products tested on animals.
 There is a testing-free alternative to almost every item one could imagine, many produced by companies that are dedicated to avoiding animal cruelty – further debunking the myth that animal testing is necessary for consumer safety.